How to prep your prayer journal

-One of the reasons I think this journal has been so effective is that you can fill out the sections once and pull out your journal for the next 30 days.
-There’s no daily pages or pressure to write every day.
+One of the reasons I think this journal has been so effective is because it’s actually SUSTAINABLE!
+You can fill out the sections once at the beginning of the month and pull out your journal for the next 30 days.
+There are no daily pages or pressure to write every day.
 If you’re a perfectionist like me, it’s easy to not even attempt some things if you don’t have a lot of time to do it all the way, so being able to pull out your journal if you only have a few minutes just might be the ticket!

-This sounds basic but if we don’t plan time ahead, it can get squeezed out by the seemingly more urgent things.
+This sounds basic but if we don’t plan time ahead, our monthly prep can get squeezed out by the seemingly more urgent things.
 If you make time for this one day each month, you’ll set yourself up for success the other 30 days.
+Set aside 30-60 minutes and sit down to make it happen!
+We also suggest marking the time in your calendar or setting an alarm in your phone for a certain day each month to protect this time.
+Some people also arrange time with their spouse for an hour at a coffee shop or get together with their roommates to set up their journals.

 • Bible or Bible app